#Pakistani Rape Gangs of Britain

 When Caplan argues for open borders, he is arguing to take away what Americans received in that second contract.
 Again there's a gap where I don't know what Caplan believes, so I will comment on the two likely interpretations I can think of:

 Is Caplan trying to tear up the new social contract in its entirety?
-Then I want him to bite the bullet and say out loud that he supports the right to whites-only workplaces and thinks the Civil Rights Act should be overturned.
+Then I want him to bite the bullet and say out loud that he wants to restore freedom of association and overturn the Civil Rights Act.

 Is Caplan trying to take away the benefit of the new social contract and give nothing in return?
-Then many Americans might reasonably want him jailed for conspiracy against rights and similar offenses.
+Then many Americans might reasonably want him jailed for conspiracy against rights or similar offense.

 6. Policy Change Friction Around Humans